After more than 10 hours of research, we think Active Wow Powder with Activated Charcoal is the best natural option to whiten your teeth.

 So who is right?

 To be honest, all of these opinions have some truth to them.
-We will certainly provide our recommendations for the best whitening toothpastes.
+We will certainly provide our recommendations on what’s best.
 But first, there are some things you need to know.

 Do Whitening Toothpastes Actually Work?